 Buddha-Bar Hotel Prague

 To say that Buddha-Bar Hotel Prague is a bit of an enigma for Central Europe is an understatement.
-Outfitted with richly coloured Oriental decor, this 5-star luxury boutique hotel seems more likely in the streets of Hong Kong or Shanghai than in an cobblestoned alleyway in an old European city.
+Outfitted with richly coloured Oriental decor, this 5-star luxury boutique hotel seems more likely in the streets of Hong Kong or Shanghai than in a cobblestoned alleyway in an old European city.

 Alchemyst Grand Hotel & Spa

 Classic Central European class pervades every inch of the Alchemyst Grand Hotel & Spa.
-This 5-star luxury hotel, housed in 16th-century UNESCO-protected Baroque masterpiece, stuns throughout with a timeless elegance that’s fit for royals.
+This 5-star luxury hotel, housed in a 16th-century UNESCO-protected Baroque masterpiece, stuns throughout with a timeless elegance that’s fit for royals.